 Magnesium reduces inflammation, therefore, improving your health.

 Inflammation is not just an obstacle to your recovery after hard workouts.
 It is also associated with cardiovascular disease, Alzheimer’s disease, arthritis and diabetes.
 A study by George Washington University showed that a magnesium deficiency leads to increased inflammation in the whole body, which affects the blood vessels and the cardiovascular and intestinal tissues.
-Inflammation of the heart tissue can lead to cardiovascular diseases, since it increases oxidative stress, while inflammation of the digestive tract leads to digestive problems.
+Inflammation of the heart tissue can lead to cardiovascular diseases since it increases oxidative stress, while inflammation of the digestive tract leads to digestive problems.

 Magnesium makes your bones stronger, helping to prevent osteoporosis.

 Calcium is needed for strong bones, yet you need sufficient magnesium and vitamin D levels to absorb adequate calcium effectively.
-Magnesium leads to cellular enzyme activity, which first allows the body to convert vitamin D into its active form and then helps with the mineral intake into the bone structure.
-Magnesium allows for the release of the hormone calcitonin, which helps preserve the bone structure and feeds calcium from the bloodstream and soft tissue back into the bones.
+Magnesium leads to cellular enzyme activity, which first allows the body to convert vitamin D into active form and then helps with the mineral intake into the bone structure.
+Magnesium enables the release of the hormone calcitonin, which helps preserve the bone structure and feeds calcium from the bloodstream and soft tissue back into the bones.

 Magnesium improves your insulin sensitivity.